MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db.md

 ## Prerequisites

-// What are the prereqs?
+//VP:: What are the prereqs?

+- An Azure subscription.
+Create a [free Azure account](https://azure.microsoft.com/free/).
+- An existing or new [cluster and database](create-cluster-database-portal.md).

 ## Create a data connection

-// Where are the How-to steps ... i.e. where does the customer set up the connection?
+//VP:: Where are the How-to steps ... i.e. where does the customer set up the connection?
 // Probably move this down

 > [!IMPORTANT]